hlilje/hlilje.github.io/_pages/about.md

-Before Paradox I've had various summer jobs while studying, for instance developing website features for a major chain of building suppliers at [5 Monkeys](https://5monkeys.se/) in 2015, creating an Excel tool for aiding with the analysis of the energy market at [Fortum](https://www.fortum.com/) in 2014, or revitalising an internal website for production substitution at [Ericsson](https://www.ericsson.com/) in 2013.
+Before Paradox I've had various summer jobs while studying, for instance developing website features for a major chain of building suppliers at [5 Monkeys](https://5monkeys.se/) in 2015, creating an Excel tool for aiding with the analysis of the energy market at [Fortum](https://www.fortum.com/) in 2014, or revitalising an internal website for product substitution at [Ericsson](https://www.ericsson.com/) in 2013.

 For a full list of work and work-related projects, check out my